Skip to main content

 Debugging with MCP Inspector

 You can use the MCP Inspector to test tools and debug the server interactively in your browser.
+The inspector lets you list available tools, call them with custom arguments, and inspect responses — useful for verifying the server is working before connecting a full AI client.

 npx @modelcontextprotocol/inspector uvx affinity-mcp